Hisee History, Family Crest & Coats of Arms

 Early History of the Hisee family

-Another 221 words (16 lines of text) covering the years 1086, 1272, 1307, 1273 and 1379 are included under the topic Early Hisee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hisee research.
+Another 111 words (8 lines of text) covering the years 1086, 1272, 1307, 1273 and 1379 are included under the topic Early Hisee History in all our PDF Extended History products and printed products wherever possible.

 Hisee Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Hisee were recorded, including Hessey, Hessy, Hessay, Hesee, Hesey and others.

 Early Notables of the Hisee family (pre 1700)